 Recently, My Vaccine Lawyer's founding partner Paul Brazil was interviewed by Jodie Fleischer of NBC4 Washington about SIRVA injuries from vaccines along with the National Vaccine Injury Compensation Program, a federal compensation program for vaccine injuries in the United States.
 Paul and Jodie also discuss the frequency of vaccine injuries and the lack of public knowledge about the VICP.

+In some cases, the shoulder pain will resolve on its own within a week or two.
+If it does not, then the chronic pain is likely being caused by a significant injury.
+A person suffering from one of the various shoulder injuries following the vaccine should see a primary care physician as soon as possible for a physical examination.
 Primary care physicians will likely refer the patient to an orthopedist who specializes in these injuries following an adverse vaccine reaction.
 In order to diagnose the injury, the orthopedist will likely prescribe an MRI of the shoulder.
 MRIs are the most useful diagnostic test when it comes to diagnosing shoulder injuries.
-The MRI may show inflammation, fluid collection, swelling, or even tears.
-After the orthopedist reviews the MRI, they can offer a diagnosis that usually includes one or all of the following: bursitis, tendonitis, adhesive capsulitis and rotator cuff injury.
+The MRI may show inflammation, fluid collection, swelling, or even tears to be the cause of the intense shoulder pain.
+After the orthopedist reviews the MRI, they can offer a diagnosis that usually includes one or all of the following injuries covered under the vaccine injury table: bursitis (damage to the subacromial bursa called subacromial bursitis), tendonitis, adhesive capsulitis and rotator cuff injury (impingement syndrome or a tear).
 Important factors in determining a diagnosis can stem from where the vaccine was administered on the recipient’s arm: if the injection was too far to the side, it may injure the axillary nerve, or if the injection was too low, it may injure the radial nerve.

-Page last reviewed and updated: November 20, 2020
+Page last reviewed and updated: January 14, 2021